vkuzel/Orm-Frameworks-Demo/README.md

 1. Install the [Gradle](http://gradle.org) and [PostgreSQL](https://www.postgresql.org) on your machine.
  To count SLOC install the [CLOC](https://github.com/AlDanial/cloc).
 2. Initialize the database by executing `initialize.sql` and then `database.sql` scripts.
 3. Execute `run.sh` to run all ORM implementations.
-Application cleans all mess in database on each run.
+Application cleans database automatically.

-Don't forget to explore the code.
+Check out the implementation.

 ## Implemented frameworks